WarrenWeckesser/ufunclab/README.md

 ### `first`

-`first` is a gufunc with signature `(i),(),(),()->()` that returns the first value that matches a given comparision.
-The function signature is `first(x, op, target, otherwise)`, where `op` is one of the values in `ufunclab.op` that specifices the comparison to be made. `otherwise` is the value to be returned if no value in `x` satisfies the given relation with `target`.
+`first` is a gufunc with signature `(i),(),(),()->()` that returns the first value that matches a given comparison.
+The function signature is `first(x, op, target, otherwise)`, where `op` is one of the values in `ufunclab.op` that specifies the comparison to be made. `otherwise` is the value to be returned if no value in `x` satisfies the given relation with `target`.